x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/understanding-management-role-scopes-exchange-2013-help.md

 The following are the two types of configuration scopes offered in Exchange 2013:

-  - **Server scopes**   There are two types of server scopes, server filter scopes and server list scopes.
+  - **Server scopes**: There are two types of server scopes, server filter scopes and server list scopes.
 Server configuration, including Receive connectors, transport queues, server certificates, virtual directories, and so on, can be managed if a server object is included in a server scope.

-      - **Server filter scopes**   Server filter scopes enable you to control which server objects role assignees can manage by evaluating one or more properties on a server object against a value that you specify in a filter statement.
+      - **Server filter scopes**: Server filter scopes enable you to control which server objects role assignees can manage by evaluating one or more properties on a server object against a value that you specify in a filter statement.
 To create a server filter scope, use the *ServerRestrictionFilter* parameter on the **New-ManagementScope** cmdlet.

-      - **Server list scopes**   Server list scopes enable you to control which server objects role assignees can manage by defining a list of servers that a role assignee can access.
+      - **Server list scopes**: Server list scopes enable you to control which server objects role assignees can manage by defining a list of servers that a role assignee can access.
 To create a server list scope, use the *ServerList* parameter on the **New-ManagementScope** cmdlet.

-  - **Database scopes**   There are two types of database scopes, database filter scopes and database list scopes.
+  - **Database scopes**: There are two types of database scopes, database filter scopes and database list scopes.
 Database configuration that can be managed if a database object is included in a database scope include database quota limits, database maintenance, public folder replication, whether a database is mounted, and so on.
 In addition to database configuration, database scopes can also be used to control which databases recipients can be created in.
 If you have pre-Exchange 2010 SP1 servers in your organization, see the Database scopes and previous versions of Exchange section later in this topic.

-      - **Database filter scopes**   Database filter scopes enable you to control which database objects role assignees can manage by evaluating one or more properties on a database object against a value that you specify in a filter statement.
+      - **Database filter scopes**: Database filter scopes enable you to control which database objects role assignees can manage by evaluating one or more properties on a database object against a value that you specify in a filter statement.
 To create a database filter scope, use the *DatabaseRestrictionFilter* parameter on the **New-ManagementScope** cmdlet.

-      - **Database list scopes**   Database list scopes enable you to control which database objects role assignees can manage by defining a list of databases that a role assignee can access.
+      - **Database list scopes**: Database list scopes enable you to control which database objects role assignees can manage by defining a list of databases that a role assignee can access.
 To create a database list scope, use the *DatabaseList* parameter on the **New-ManagementScope** cmdlet.

 For more information about filter syntax and for a full list of filterable server and database properties, see [Understanding management role scope filters](understanding-management-role-scope-filters-exchange-2013-help.md).